 If you have any more tips, tricks or advice please feel free to leave a comment on our Facebook page.

-If you have any more questions on how to safely move and store your antique furniture then please contact us on 0141 280 8887 or send us a message here.
+If you have any more questions on how to safely store your clothes long term then please contact us on 0141 280 8887 or send us a message here.